Adelaide Hills Kids' Food Trail

 Melba's Chocolates & Confectionery, Woodside

-Melba's Chocolate and Confectionery Factory, Woodside - If you're prepared to accept the potentially large sugar rush that will follow, Melba's is a must for any family foodie outing in the Hills.
+If you're prepared to accept the potentially large sugar rush that will follow, Melba's Chocolate and Confectionery in Woodside is a must for any family foodie outing in the Hills.
 Yes you can purchase a truly staggering range of lollies and chocolates (and chocolate covered lollies for good measure) but it's watching the process that really captivates the kids.
 See vintage equipment and friendly staff at work in the chocolate room, the cooling tunnel, depositing room, packing room, panning room and toffee room.
 Then do some tastings, stock up on goodies and relax at the cafe.

 Red Cacao, Stirling

-Chocolatiers and Chocolate Cafes - For further chocolate indulgence head to Red Cacao chocolatier and chocolate cafe in Stirling.
-Their Monkey Plate is a special treat especially for little ones and there is outdoor seating with a bit of lawn to run around on.
-In Hahndorf visit The FruChocs Shop for a full range of Robern Menz chocolates and confectionery at factory prices.
+For further chocolate indulgence head to Red Cacao chocolatier and chocolate cafe in Stirling.
+Their Monkey Plate is a special treat especially for little ones with a hot or cold chocolate drink, chocolate frog and marshmallow.
+Or the Chococino Bubble Plate features a babycino with chocolate chips and a sprinkle cookie.

 Hahndorf & Stirling